 Why Are Computer Mouses Called Mouses

-Have you ever stopped to wonder why that essential piece of technology that helps you navigate your computer screen is called a "mouse"?
-It's a peculiar name, isn't it, especially when you consider that it bears absolutely no resemblance to the furry little creature it's named after, apart from perhaps a similar size and a trailing cord that might resemble a tail.
+Have you ever stopped to wonder why that essential piece of technology that helps you handle your computer screen is called a "mouse"?
+It's a peculiar name, isn't it, especially when you consider that it bears absolutely no resemblance to the furry little creature it's named after, apart from perhaps a similar size and a trailing cord that might resemble a tail Most people skip this — try not to..

 The story behind the naming of the computer mouse is an interesting mix of accidental resemblance, engineering ingenuity, and a dash of pure, unadulterated serendipity.
 This seemingly simple device, which has become so integral to our daily interactions with computers, carries a history richer and more fascinating than one might initially suspect.
-Let's explore the real reasons why computer mouses are called mouses.
+Let's explore the real reasons why computer mouses are called mouses Surprisingly effective..

 Main Subheading